aitoralmeida/spanish_general_election_2015/README.md

 Aitor Almeida, Pablo Orduña, Aritz Bilbao.
 Party and candidate tweets for the campaign period of the 2015 spanish general election.
 URL: https://github.com/aitoralmeida/spanish_general_election_2015/

+## Other datasets

+Take a look at our other datasets:
+*  Political party and candidate tweets for the campaign period of the 2016 Spanish general election: https://github.com/aitoralmeida/spanish_general_election_2016